 It’s not surprising that Quora is rapidly becoming one of the top social networks to connect not only with a targeted audience but with influencers as well.
 Quora is so much more than just a Q&A site.
 It offers you a chance to show credibility, the opportunity to connect, a clever way to learn, and the best possible place to show off your own knowledge.

 To help make sure you’re getting the most out of the network, there are a couple of things you should do to your profile to help you stand out.
-Your profile can also help drive clicks to your website.
+By hacking Quora, your profile can also help drive clicks to your website.

 1. Edit Your Credentials